AdaCore/why3/doc/syntaxref.rst

 lazy operators ``&&`` and ``||`` which evaluate from left to right, lazily.

+.. index:: pair: keyword; for
+.. index:: pair: keyword; downto
+.. index:: pair: keyword; invariant
-.. index:: for loop, invariant; for loop
+.. index:: invariant; for loop

 The “for” loop
 ^^^^^^^^^^^^^^